Jonas' year proves good things come to good people

 In winning, Edwards extended his undefeated record to 19 fights.

-Whether it's because he purposely eschews fame, his past links with sanctioned promoter Daniel Kinahan, or the fact that he doesn't compete in a heavier weight category, boxing's 'forgotten man', as Steve Bunce called him, doesn't always grab headlines.
+Whether it's because he purposely eschews fame, his past links with sanctioned Irish cartel leader Daniel Kinahan, or the fact that he doesn't compete in a heavier weight category, boxing's 'forgotten man', as Steve Bunce called him, doesn't always grab headlines.

 Nevertheless, many pundits rate him among the best in Britain.